vmware-labs/wasm-workers-server/docs/docs/languages/zig.md

 ## Dynamic routes

 You can define [dynamic routes by adding route parameters to your worker files](../features/dynamic-routes.md) (like `[id].wasm`).
-To read them in Go, follow these steps:
+To read them in Zig, follow these steps:

 1. Use the `worker.ParamsKey` context value to read in the passed in parameters: